Social Security is not the only game in town. Here is a long list of different types of disability you can apply for.

 Ex-Spousal benefits.
 If you were previously married for at least ten years, you may be eligible for spousal benefits from your ex’s income record.

 Disability home care.
-You do not need to be approved for disability to get into a home care program.
+You do not need to be approved for disability to qualify for a a home care program.
 If you are unable to care for yourself, you may be eligible for help in your home.
-Or you may be eligible for funding to pay the person who is caring for you now (friend, neighbor, family member, etc).
+Or you may be eligible for funding to pay the person who is caring for you now.
 In most states your condition would need to be severe to qualify.
 Learn more: How To Be Homebound

 Other Assistance.
 Check out: How to Survive Financially While Applying for Disability and How to Be Poor in America